tarantool/doc/doc/1.7/dev_guide/reference_capi/tuple.rst

     :return: tuple format

+.. _c_api-tuple-box_tuple_field:

 .. c:function:: const char *box_tuple_field(const box_tuple_t *tuple, uint32_t field_id)

     Return the raw tuple field in MsgPack format.
+    The result is a pointer to raw MessagePack data which can be decoded with mp_decode functions, for an example see the tutorial program :ref:`read.c <f_c_tutorial-read>`.

     The buffer is valid until next call to box_tuple_* functions.